THE DARE TO LEAD™ COURAGE BUILDING PROGRAMME

 I just love doing this work.
 It's practical no BS approach and real impact align with how I approach the rest of my work.

-The rigour and professionalism of this programme is also expected of me as a Certified Dare to Lead™ Facilitator.
+The rigour and professionalism of this programme are also expected of me as a Certified Dare to Lead™ Facilitator.
 I can do this work with you because I have done the work, and continue to do the work myself.
-I am not the expert at the front of the room.
-I am the skilled practitioner working alongside you, who understands that doing this work is messy, tough, and hugely rewarding.
-My clients say it is life changing, and I would agree.
+I am not an expert at the front of the room.
+I am a skilled practitioner working alongside you, who understands that doing this work is messy, tough, and hugely rewarding.
+My clients say it is life-changing, and I would agree.

 1. dealing with risk, uncertainty and emotional exposure

 2. living into our values

 These skills sets are the focus of the Dare to Lead™ Programme.

 You can do this work with me in a number of ways.

 A workshop with leaders in your town or city.